 Dear United Way Family,

-As 2019 draws to an end, I want to wish you and your family a very happy holiday and best wishes for the New Year.
-This season is a reminder that the work we do at United Way is just as relevant today as it was nearly a century ago when the organization was first established.
+As 2020 draws to an end, this season is a reminder that the work we do at United Way of Central Carolinas is just as relevant today as it was nearly 90 years ago when our organization was established.
+Our organization began in 1931 in Mecklenburg County as “Emergency Relief” and was created to help people affected by the Great Depression through the power of collective giving.

 Laura Yates Clark, President and CEO